Dicky Pride

 Richard Fletcher Pride III (born July 15, 1969) is an American professional golfer who plays on the PGA Tour Champions.
 He previously played on the PGA Tour and the Korn Ferry Tour.

-Early life
+Early life and amateur career

 Pride was born in Tuscaloosa, Alabama.
 He attended Tuscaloosa Academy and the University of Alabama, where he was a member of the golf team.
 Pride was named All-Southeastern Conference his junior and senior years.
 At Alabama, he was a member of Delta Kappa Epsilon fraternity.
 He was a semifinalist at the 1991 U.S. Amateur.
 He turned professional in 1992 and played in that season's U.S. Open, where he missed the cut.